-This process also needs to manage a real-time display which presents a low resolution view of all 16 detectors to the observer.
+There also needs to be a real-time display which presents a low resolution view of all 16 detectors to the observer.
 The ESO-VLT real-time display utility, [RD48], should be able to produce this display as long as the data header contains sensible World Coordinates information.

-5 DATA DESCRIPTION
+DATA DESCRIPTION 5